unisaurus-rex/groupedBar/README.md

 4) The constructor function returns a function that takes two parameters: a selection and data

 #### Data Structure
 Data should consist of an array of objects with each object representing one group of bars.
 The data object should also have a columns attribute that consists of all the keys.
-Each array object should have a subarray named groups.
-Each "groups" array index should have a key/value pair with keys named "name" and "value".
-Each  index of the "groups" array will be drawn as one rectangle in a group.
+Each array object should have an attribute named groups.
+Each "groups" attribute should have a key/value pair with keys named "name" and "value".
 See the data example below.

 #### Example data set for one group
 ```